 As you might expect, aviation accidents are complex.
 As soon as a crash occurs, investigators from both the Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB) arrive on the scene to determine what caused the accident.
 This occurs in cases involving both commercial and private flights.

 Aviation accidents are further complicated by the fact that a crash can involve multiple individuals from several different states.
 For example, a flight may take off from one city carrying passengers bound for a destination city located in a different state, but crash somewhere in between these two states.
 Handling these complex cases requires skill, experience, and a deep knowledge of federal and state aviation laws and regulations.

-Hilton & Somer, LLC: Aviation Accident Lawyers
+Hilton & Somer, LLC: Aviation Accident Attorneys

-The aviation accident lawyers at Hilton & Somer, LLC assist clients throughout Virginia, Maryland, and Washington, D.C.
+The Fairfax aviation accident lawyers at Hilton & Somer, LLC assist clients throughout Virginia, Maryland, and Washington, D.C.
 Call today to speak to a lawyer for free about your aviation accident case.
 You can reach us through our online contact form, or by calling 703-560-0700.